saqibnaziir/saqibnaziir.github.io/_pages/home.md

 classes: wide
 ---

-I am a research scientist and a PhD student at CEOSpace Tec working on 3D computer vision and graphics.
-I specilized in the field of Artificial Intelligence (AI), Deep Learning, and Machine Learning.
-My primary area of research revolves around developing innovative methods for Monocular depth estimation using defocus cues.
+I am a research scientist and a doctoral candidate at CEOSpace Tech, specializing in the field of 3D computer vision and graphics.
+My primary research interests lie in Artificial Intelligence (AI), Deep Learning, and Machine Learning, with a particular focus on developing innovative approaches for Monocular depth estimation utilizing defocus cues.

-Currently, I am working on a project with the European Union titled "European Training Network (ETN) MENELAOS NT".
-The project aims to develop advanced technologies for 3D imaging, perception, and interaction with the environment using computer vision, machine learning, and robotics.
+At present, I am engaged in a collaborative project funded by the European Union entitled "European Training Network (ETN) MENELAOS NT."
+The objective of this project is to advance technologies in the areas of 3D imaging, perception, and environmental interaction, employing computer vision, machine learning, and robotics.

-As a part of my work, I published several papers in top-tier conferences and journals in the field of Computer Vision and Machine Learning.
-My research contributions have been widely recognized and have earned him prestigious awards and accolades.
+Throughout my career, I have made significant contributions to the field of Computer Vision and Machine Learning, as evidenced by the publication of numerous papers in esteemed conferences and journals.
+These research endeavors have garnered widespread recognition and prestigious awards.

-Prior to joining CEOSpace Tech, I completed my Bachelor's degree in Computer Science from a renowned university.
-I then pursued a Master's degree in Artificial Intelligence, where he focused on developing advanced deep learning models for object detection and recognition.
-After completing my Master's degree, I worked as a research assistant at a leading research institute, where he gained significant experience in developing state-of-the-art machine learning models.
+Prior to joining CEOSpace Tech, I obtained a Bachelor's degree in Computer Science from a renowned university.
+Subsequently, I pursued a Master's degree in Artificial Intelligence, where my focus revolved around the development of sophisticated deep learning models for object detection and recognition.
+Following the completion of my Master's degree, I served as a research assistant at a prominent research institute, thereby acquiring substantial expertise in crafting cutting-edge machine learning models.

-I enjoy working with multidisciplinary teams from various backgrounds.
-I have experience working with small, agile teams to deliver software that is problem oriented and reliable.
-I am an independent engineer and I value initiative, knowledge sharing, good coding practices.
+I thoroughly enjoy collaborating with interdisciplinary teams encompassing diverse backgrounds.
+My experience encompasses working alongside small, agile teams to deliver problem-oriented and dependable software solutions.
+As an autonomous engineer, I highly value proactivity, knowledge sharing, and the adherence to sound coding practices.

 Please take a look at [some of my work](/work).